iepathos/claudeforge/README.md

 To add support for a new language:

 1. Create a template repository with the language structure
-2. Add template configuration to `src/config/templates.toml`
+2. Add template configuration to `src/template/registry.rs`
+3. Update the `Language` enum in `src/cli.rs`
-3. Test the template creation process
+4. Test the template creation process
-4. Update documentation
+5. Update documentation

 ## 📝 License